andrewmdav/AldiMarketCheckout/README.md

 quantities, while file clsProducts.Fruit.vb contains the same information for fruit subcategory items.

 **File Arrangement:**<br>
-Highlighted below are the critical files for running the project and reviewing the code:
+Listed below are the critical files for running the project and reviewing the code:

 	Program Execution:
 	-Published Application: 		~ApplicationExecutable\setup.exe